The history of L&Q dates back to our inception in 1963 and includes the story of East Thames Ltd who merged with L&Q in 2018.

-As the 1980s drew to a close, L&Q moved into low-cost home ownership, with the creation of subsidiary Tower Homes.
+As the 1980s drew to a close, L&Q moved into low-cost home ownership with the creation of its subsidiary, Tower Homes.

 By creating the Boleyn and Forest Housing Society, East London Housing Association becomes one of the first in the country to provide homes for low-cost ownership.